xdan/jodit/src/plugins/add-new-line/README.md

-# Plugin for Appending New Blocks Before and After Text
+# Plugin for Inserting New Blocks Before and After Text

-The plugin adds an interface element called a floating button which appears at the edge of images or tables.
+This plugin introduces a feature known as a floating button, which materializes at the boundary of images or tables.

-This button allows you to insert a new paragraph before or after the selected text, making it easier to fit your text into the available space.
+The purpose of this button is to facilitate the insertion of new paragraphs either before or after the selected text, thereby optimizing the utilization of available space.